 Students are required to leave for Spring Break.
 The halls will close on Saturday March 15, 2014 at noon and re-open on Sunday, March 23, 2014 at noon.

 When do students leave for summer vacation?

-The residence halls close for non-graduating students on Friday, May 10, 2013 at noon.
+The residence halls close for non-graduating students on Friday, May 9, 2014 at 5PM.

 All residents are required to remove ALL belongings from their residence hall room, even if they are returning for summer school.